AnhDuc2000/test-jenkins/docs/cps/ServiceMeshConfluenceMigrationPlan.md

-# Confluence cloud site migration steps to Confluence Server
+# ServiceMesh Confluence Migration DOE Confluence Instance

 ## Overview
 * This document will detail a high level serviceMesh migration plan for Confluence.
 We will migrate data from ServiceMesh Confluence Cloud site to our DevOps Enablement Confluence instance.